Murder of Renukaswamy: Victim background

 Renukaswamy was the only son of Kashinatha Shivanagowdara and Rathnaprabha.
 As the sole breadwinner of his family, he married in 2023.
 At the time of his murder, his wife was pregnant with their first child.
-Renukaswamy worked at a pharmacy store in Chitradurga, from where he was kidnapped and subsequently murdered in Bangalore.
+Renukaswamy worked at a pharmacy in Chitradurga, from where he was kidnapped and subsequently murdered in Bangalore.

 It has been alleged that he was sending obscene, nudity and offensive messages to Pavithra Gowda.
-Renukaswamy would have done this because he thought the actress was ruining the married life of the actor, who was his idol It was also alleged that Renukaswamy had sent similar obscene messages to several other women.
+Renukaswamy would have done this because he thought the actress was ruining the married life of the actor, Darshan, who was his idol.
+It was also alleged that Renukaswamy had sent similar obscene messages to several other women.
 This controversy arose due to Darshan's relationship with Pavithra Gowda, despite still being married to his wife, Vijayalakshmi.
 On 16 October 2024, his son was born five months after the death of his father.

 Murder

 On 7 June 2024, Renukaswamy was abducted by Raghu who is an associate of Darshan when he was held captive in the shed where he was beaten to death.
 According to some reports, Darshan allegedly beat the victim with a belt and gave him current shocks.
 His family reported him missing to Annapurneswari Nagar police station.
 On 9 June 2024, Darshan was on the set of his latest film Devil: The Hero when he was taken along with Pavithra Gowda for questioning.

 Police said Ms Gowda was present in the shed for at least some time while Renukaswamy was beaten up with sticks and given multiple electric shocks.
 According to news agency PTI, it was Ms Gowda who instigated Darshan to punish Renukaswamy for the posts made by him.

 The autopsy report says Renukaswamy died due to "shock haemorrhage as a result of multiple blunt injuries".
-Reports have said his testicles were ruptured and one of his ears were missing.
+Reports have said his testicles were ruptured and one of his ears was missing.

 One of the accused Deepak Kumar, presently accused no. 13, has reportedly volunteered to be an approver in the case, the sources said.
 Deepak was in the shed, the scene of the crime, when Renukaswamy was killed, and he later distributed ₹5 lakh each to the four persons who surrendered to the police, confessing to the crime in a bid to protect Darshan, the police claimed.

 However, Deepak has allegedly told the police that Darshan along with other accused tortured the victim and that it was the actor who kicked Renukaswamy on the private parts, which may have caused his death.

 Renukaswamy's body was discovered at Sumanahalli Bridge by the police on 8 June 2024.
 His family, including his widow, demanded justice for him.

 Police officers Girish Naik and B. Dayananda were assigned to the case.